bcaffo/regmodsbook/manuscript/01_introduction.md

 You may need to run `install.packages("UsingR")` if the `UsingR` library is not installed.
 Let's look at the marginal (parents disregarding children and children disregarding parents) distributions first.
-Parent distribution is all heterosexual couples.
-The parental average corrected for gender via multiplying female heights by 1.08.
+The parental distribution is all heterosexual couples.
+The parental average was corrected for gender via multiplying female heights by 1.08.
 Remember, Galton didn't have regression to help figure out a betetr way to do this correction!
-It's also worth noting that overplotting is an issue from discretization of the heights.

 {lang=r,title="Loading and plotting Galton's data.",line-numbers=off}